 As you can see, the item_id attribute of the Purchase_example event is Jeans-001 which is not in the test catalog item_id column.
-However, Jeans-001-blue, which is stored in the product_id event attribute matches item_id of the item in the test catalog.
-If you change recommendation settings to use product_id attribute of Purchase_example instead of item_id, the recommendation will be able to find the correct item in the catalog.
+However, Jeans-001-blue, which is stored in the product_id event attribute matches the item_id of the item in the test catalog.
+If you change recommendation settings to use the product_id attribute of Purchase_example instead of item_id, the recommendation will be able to find the correct item in the catalog.

-In other words, because item_id in the event did not have "-blue" part, the recommendation could not find the exact match in the catalog data.
+In other words, because item_id in the event did not have a "-blue" part, the recommendation could not find the exact match in the catalog data.

 **Example 2: Too strict or incorrect catalog filters**